communityfunded/afrododi/README.md

 });
 ```

-Aphrodite will ensure that the global `@font-face` rule for this font is only inserted once, no matter how many times it's referenced.
+afrododi will ensure that the global `@font-face` rule for this font is only inserted once, no matter how many times it's referenced.

 ## Animations

-Similar to [Font Faces](#font-faces), Aphrodite supports keyframe animations, but it's treated as a special case.
+Similar to [Font Faces](#font-faces), afrododi supports keyframe animations, but it's treated as a special case.
 Once we find an instance of the animation being referenced, a global `@keyframes` rule is created and appended to the page.

 Animations are provided as objects describing the animation, in typical `@keyframes` fashion.
 Using the `animationName` property, you can supply a single animation object, or an array of animation objects.
 Other animation properties like `animationDuration` can be provided as strings.